kubernetes/sample-controller/README.md

-# sample-controller
+# sym-client-controller

-This repository implements a simple controller for watching SessionJob resources as defined with a CustomResourceDefinition (CRD).
+This repository implements a simple controller for running workload and watching SessionJob resources as defined with a CustomResourceDefinition (CRD).

 This particular example demonstrates how to perform basic Symphony client operations such as: